pemo11/poshguibook/winforms.md

 **example**

-The following examples display a form with a button.
+The following examples displays a form with a button.
 Clicking the button will display a messagebox.
-Since the script only contains the bare minimum neeed to display the form with a button it does not look nice but the click event has been connected with a Scriptblock.
+Since the script only contains the bare minimum needed to display the form with a button it does not look nice but the click event has been connected with a Scriptblock.

 ```PowerShell
 using namespace System.Windows.Forms